 Produced in association with 4 Pump Court

-Thus, in Harlow & Milner v Linda Teasdale, the TCC noted (when considering costs incurred in bankruptcy proceedings which had since been withdrawn) that:
+In Harlow & Milner v Linda Teasdale, the TCC noted (when considering costs incurred in bankruptcy proceedings which had since been withdrawn) that:

 it was not easy to understand why the bankruptcy proceedings had been issued.
-The appropriate way of enforcing the adjudicator's decision was to issue enforcement proceedings in the TCC, which has a procedure expressly tailored by the TCC to allow the prompt and efficient enforcement of adjudicators' decisions
+The appropriate way of enforcing the adjudicator's decision was to issue enforcement proceedings in the TCC, which had a procedure expressly tailored by the TCC to allow the prompt and efficient enforcement of adjudicators' decisions

-For more information on the TCC’s enforcement procedures, see Practice Note: Enforcing
+For more information on the TCC’s enforcement procedures, see Practice Note:

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in